Without a living will, you risk:

 A living will in Georgia is a legal document that doctors HAVE to follow.

-It explains the type of medical care you want.
+It explains the type of medical care and medical procedures you want.

 This could be due to an accident, severe illness, dementia, or a coma.

-It also guides your family on how to make decisions about your end of life.
+It also guides your family on how to make healthcare decisions about your end of life.

-Maybe you told your family you don’t want to be in a vegetative state.
+Maybe you told your family you don’t want to be in a persistent vegetative state.

 But they cannot bring themselves to execute your wishes.